 - Psychological well-being: Focuses on personal mastery, autonomy, personal growth, positive relationships, meaning, and self-acceptance.
 High psychological well-being contributes to long-term happiness.

 - Subjective well-being: Focuses on improving life satisfaction, positive emotions, and negative emotions.
 It is the cognitive, and emotional evaluation of one’s physical and mental life.
 High subjective well-being contributes to the feeling that life is satisfying.

 - Objective well-being: Focuses on wealth, health, education, social connections, and adjustment to one’s environment.
-Higher objective well-being comes from a person’s accumulation financial, educational, and social resources.
+Higher objective well-being comes from a person’s accumulation of financial, educational, and social resources.

 There is a simple theory called the PERMA model of well-being which summarizes factors that contribute to happiness, life satisfaction, and improved quality of life.
-It is built by one of the most notable contributors in positive psychology – Martin Seligman.
+It is built by one of the most notable contributors to positive psychology – Martin Seligman.